WEsayA fantastic place for family skiing. A wide range of slopes in the area, suitable for all standards of skiers

 At Les Arcs, there s good news for Le Chantel (where a couple of the top residences are set).
 A new mini cable car now runs to this area from 1800, down the hill, greatly improving evening access to the main resort.
 And a new six-pack (Carreley) goes from here up to Col des Frettes, on the ridge above, creating a swift new route to Arc 2000.

-- A diverse array of pistes and easily accessed off-piste terrain Perfect for mixed groups
+- A diverse array of pistes and easily accessed off-piste terrain Perfect for groups of mixed abilities

 - Some excellent, quiet woodland runs